Look Back (2024 film): Release

-Look Back premiered at the Annecy International Animation Film Festival, which took place in Annecy, France, from June 9–15, 2024, in the "Annecy Presents" category, a non-competitive category created to showcase a variety of international animated films to audiences.
+Look Back premiered at the 2024 Annecy International Animation Film Festival, which took place in Annecy, France, from 9–15 June 2024, in the "Annecy Presents" category, a non-competitive category created to showcase a variety of international animated films to audiences.

-Look Back received a theatrical release in Japan by Avex Pictures on June 28, 2024, screening in 119 theaters nationwide.
+Look Back received a theatrical release in Japan by Avex Pictures on 28 June 2024, screening in 119 theaters nationwide.
 Due to positive critical and commercial response, including positive word of mouth, its release expanded to 11 more theaters on July 5.

-In the United States, the Japan Society screened the film on July 14, 2024, in Japanese with English subtitles, as part of the "Japan Cuts: Festival of New Japanese Cinema" event at New York.
-The film has been licensed in North America by GKIDS and premiered in theaters on October 4, 2024.
+In the United States, the Japan Society screened the film on 14 July 2024, in Japanese with English subtitles, as part of the "Japan Cuts: Festival of New Japanese Cinema" event at New York.
+The film has been licensed in North America by GKIDS and premiered in theaters on 4 October 2024.
 Singapore-based film distributor Encore Films licensed the film in Southeast Asian countries and released it in theaters.
-The film was released worldwide on Amazon Prime Video on November 7, 2024, by Amazon MGM Studios; it includes the original Japanese audio with English subtitles, as well as an English dub.
+The film was released worldwide on streaming by Amazon MGM Studios through Prime Video on 7 November 7 2024; it includes the original Japanese audio with English subtitles, as well as an English dub.

 Reception

 Box office

 Look Back grossed million in the United States and million in other territories, for a worldwide total of million.
 The film grossed over ¥227 million (around million) in its opening weekend at the Japanese box office.
-By July 17, after 18 days in theaters, it had made ¥1,017,961,780 (around million).
+By 17 July, after 18 days in theaters, it had made ¥1,017,961,780 (around million).

 Critical response

+Look Back was universally acclaimed by critics.
 On the review aggregator website Rotten Tomatoes, Look Back has a 100% critic rating based on 25 reviews and the average rating is 8.7 out of 10.
-Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 6 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on six critics, indicating "universal acclaim".

-IndieWires David Ehrlich gave the film a grade of "B+", praising the character design and the emotional weight of the story; Ehrlich wrote that, "the fleeting nature of Oshiyama's film, which so fluidly renders eons of labor with the lightness of memory and the brilliance of a shooting star, is what ultimately allows it to crystallize a truth that most artists can only hope to accept for themselves [...]: Making things isn't a waste of time or a way of isolating oneself from the world, but rather the most beautiful way of belonging to it."
+IndieWires David Ehrlich gave the film a grade of "B+", praising the character design and the emotional weight of the story; Ehrlich wrote that, "the fleeting nature of Oshiyama's film, which so fluidly renders eons of labor with the lightness of memory and the brilliance of a shooting star, is what ultimately allows it to crystallize a truth that most artists can only hope to accept for themselves ...: Making things isn't a waste of time or a way of isolating oneself from the world, but rather the most beautiful way of belonging to it."
 Robbie Collin of The Telegraph gave the film a score of five out of five stars, praising its visuals as "wildly yet unassumingly beautiful" and its plot as accessible "yet philosophically rich"; he concluded: "There's a haiku-like purity to it: Look Back is as neat and yet also as overflowing as the four-panel strips in which its leads once diligently honed their craft.
 And if something so beautiful also feels too brief – well, that may be the idea."